TimMacy/ReadAloudSpeedster/README.md

 <br>

 ## 📜 Changelog
+- **4.2**: bug fixes and improvements. new toggleable options have been added to the settings menu: user message height limiter and custom avatar support via URL
 - **4.0**: bug fixes and improvements. new toggleable options have been added to the settings menu: grouping Codex/Sora and "New project"/"See more" buttons, compacting search and library buttons, browsing to user or ChatGPT's responses.
 - **3.8.3**: Sora bug fix
 - **3.8.2**: adjustments for the latest changes